leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 ssh debian@192.168.7.2
 ```

-The default password for the user "debian" is "temppwd".
+The default password for the user `debian` is `temppwd`.
 After entering the password, a kernel and a boot loader update will be done.
 The scripts for doing so can be found at /opt/scripts which is a git repository.

 Updating the repository: